Wirior/VTOL-VR-JAS39-GRIPEN-E/README.md

 > "Handover", "BVR Lock", "BVR HIT!",
 > "Manual control"

 - Custom panels for the Wide Area Display, like overlaying the TSD over the map screen to increase awareness, new radar screen to show the angle of radar.
-New tools in the TSD-map screen to show missile guiding bandit radars.
+New tools in the TSD-map screen to show missile guiding and bandit radars.
 - New look for the Heads Up Display and Helmet Mounted Display, to resemble the real HMD and HUD in the real aircraft.
   - More minimalist design compared to the base game.
 Reducing the altitude and heading bars.
 As well as creating an all-new speed bar, showing current and change vector in current speed.
   - New crosshair to visualise gun and missile range capabilities.